-- 2.1 General.
+2.1 General.
 The Plan may be administered by the Board or one or more Committees to which the Board (or an authorized Board committee) has delegated authority.
 If administration is delegated to a Committee, the Committee shall have the powers theretofore assigned to it by the Board, including, to the extent permitted by applicable law, the power to delegate to a subcommittee any of the administrative powers the Committee is authorized to exercise (and references in this Plan to either the Board or the Administrator shall hereafter also encompass the Committee or subcommittee, as applicable).
 The Board may abolish the Committee's delegation at any time and the Board shall at all times also retain the authority it has delegated to the Committee.
-The Administrator shall comply with rules and regulations applicable to it, including under the rules of any exchange on which the Common Shares are traded, and shall have the authority and be responsible for such functions as have been assigned to it. - 2.2 Section 16.
-To the extent desirable to qualify transactions hereunder as exempt under Exchange Act Rule 16b-3, the transactions contemplated hereunder will be approved by the entire Board or a Committee of two or more "non-employee directors" within the meaning of Exchange Act Rule 16b-3. - 2.3 Powers of Administrator.
-Subject to the terms of the Plan, and in the case of a Committee, subject to the specific duties delegated to the Committee, the Administrator shall have the authority to (a) select the Service Providers who are to receive Awards under the Plan, (b) determine the type, number, vesting requirements and other features and conditions of such Awards, (c) determine whether, when and to what extent an Award has become vested and/or exercisable and whether any performance-based vesting conditions, including Performance Goals have been satisfied, (d) interpret the Plan and Awards granted under the Plan, (e) make, amend and rescind rules relating to the Plan and Awards granted under the Plan, including rules relating to sub-plans established for the purposes of satisfying applicable foreign laws or for qualifying for favorable tax treatment under applicable foreign laws, (f) impose such restrictions, conditions or limitations as it determines appropriate as to the timing and manner of any resales by a Participant of any Common Shares issued pursuant to an Award, including restrictions under an insider trading policy and restrictions as to the use of a specified brokerage firm for such resales, and (g) make all other decisions relating to the operation of the Plan and Awards granted under the Plan.
+The Administrator shall comply with rules and regulations applicable to it, including under the rules of any exchange on which the Common Shares are traded, and shall have the authority and be responsible for such functions as have been assigned to it.

+2.2 Section 16.
+To the extent desirable to qualify transactions hereunder as exempt under Exchange Act Rule 16b-3, the transactions contemplated hereunder will be approved by the entire Board or a Committee of two or more "non-employee directors" within the meaning of Exchange Act Rule 16b-3.

+2.3 Powers of Administrator.
+Subject to the terms of the Plan, and in the case of a Committee, subject to the specific duties delegated to the Committee, the Administrator shall have the authority to (a) select the Service Providers who are to receive Awards under the Plan, (b) determine the type, number, vesting requirements and other features and conditions of such Awards, (c) determine whether, when and to what extent an Award has become vested and/or exercisable and whether any performance-based vesting conditions, including Performance Goals have been satisfied, (d) interpret the Plan and Awards granted under the Plan, (e) make, amend and rescind rules relating to the Plan and Awards granted under the Plan, (e) make, amend and rescind rules relating to the Plan and Awards granted under the Plan, (e) make, and and rescind rules relating to the Plan and Awards granted under the Plan, (e) make, amend and rescind rules relating to the Plan and Awards granted under the plan, (f) impose such restrictions, conditions or limitations as it determines appropriate as to the timing and manner of any resales by a Participant of any Common Shares issued pursuant to an Award, including restrictions under an insider trading policy and restrictions as to the use of a specified brokerage firm for such resales, and (g) make all other decisions relating to the operation of the Plan and Awards granted under the Plan.
 In addition, with regard to the terms and conditions of Awards granted to Service Providers outside of the United States, the Administrator may vary from the provisions of the Plan (other than any requiring stockholder approval pursuant to Article 13) to the extent it determines it necessary and appropriate to do so.

-- 2.4 Effect of Administrator's Decisions.
-The Administrator's decisions, determinations and interpretations shall be final and binding on all interested parties. - 2.5 Governing Law.
+2.4 Effect of Administrator's Decisions.
+The Administrator's decisions, determinations and interpretations shall be final and binding on all interested parties.

+2.5 Governing Law.
 The Plan shall be governed by, and construed in accordance with, the laws of the State of Delaware (except its choice-of-law provisions).